Vegan Spinach Artichoke Dip

 Ingredients You’ll Need

 Here’s everything you’ll need to make this easy dairy-free spinach artichoke dip recipe.
-Included you’ll find tips and substitution ideas for various ingredients.
+Tips and substitution ideas for various ingredients are included.

-- Spinach – Fresh or frozen both work.
-I bought fresh spinach and steamed it, then roughly chopped it before using.
-If using frozen, thaw first and squeeze the excess water.
+- Spinach – Fresh or frozen, both work.
+I bought fresh spinach and steamed it, then roughly chopped it before using it.
+If using frozen, thaw first, then squeeze out the excess water.

-- Cashews – Use only raw cashews as they have a neutral flavor.
-I know cashews can be expensive, but they are amazing and really take the place of cheese, which is about the same cost of cashews.
+- Cashews – Use only raw cashews, as they have a neutral flavor.
+I know cashews can be expensive, but they are amazing and really take the place of cheese, which is about as expensive as cashews.
 Buying in bulk helps cut the cost.
-I highly recommend soaking the cashews, even if just for 10 minutes in hot water to really soften them up before blending.
+I highly recommend soaking the cashews in hot water for just 10 minutes to really soften them before blending.
 If allergic to cashews, try subbing sunflower seeds.

 - Salt + Pepper – Don’t skimp on the salt, as it brings out all the flavors, and cheese is typically salty, so we want to mimic that as much as possible.
 Add pepper to taste.